find engineering vocabulary for assessment classification

 3) Expose the vocabulary to the FIRST application either through an XML serialization of the vocabulary (simpler, fast access) or via an adapter class that accesses the vocabulary remotely (more complex, potentially less reliable due to network issues)

-#1 Updated by Matt Jones over 10 years ago
+#1 Updated by Matt Jones almost 11 years ago

 I found a whole list of engineering thesaurii: